molarmanful/ANAKRON/README.md

 **ANAKRON** is an 8x12 bold monospace bitmap font suitable for programming.
-Blending the thick strokes of the (C/E/V)GA era fonts with the thin strokes of more modern pixel fonts, ANAKRON is designed to feel compact like an old-school 8x8 without compromising on Unicode support.
+Blending the thick strokes of the (C/E/V)GA era fonts with the thin strokes of more modern pixel fonts, ANAKRON is designed to feel compact like an old-school 8x8 without compromising on Unicode support or usability.

 ## Gallery